Aging Your Money

 The Big Idea

-When you first start out, your Age of Money is going to look a whole lot like three question marks.
+When you first start out, you won't have an Age of Money number.
 That's because it's still calculating, so you can have accurate feedback about the average time it takes money to leave your budget.
 So it will take a little time to let this average build up.